Skip to content

 USB Selective Suspend is a Windows power management feature that cuts power to individual USB ports to save battery.
 On laptops, this is the hidden culprit behind many “device not recognized” errors.

-We disabled this on our Dell XPS laptop and the intermittent USB disconnection stopped completely.
+Disabling this on a laptop often stops intermittent USB disconnections completely.
 As How-To Geek’s USB troubleshooting guide points out, Selective Suspend is enabled by default on most laptops and causes problems with devices that need constant power.

 Also disable the power-saving option on individual USB Root Hubs: